-Rachel holds a Bachelor of Music degree in Organ Performance from the University of Toronto, where she studied with Professor John Tuttle and she is currently studying with Henry Fairs.
+Rachel holds a Bachelor of Music degree in Organ Performance from the University of Toronto, where she studied with Professor John Tuttle and she studied with Henry Fairs when she moved to the UK.
 In 2014, she was named one of the top 30 musicians under 30 in Canada by the Canadian Broadcasting Corporation.

 Rachel Mahon and Sarah Svendsen formed the duo when they were at University of Toronto, where they both completed music degrees.
 Their shows are a mix of comedy and music and include a combination of classic organ repertoire and and popular music transcribed and arranged for the instrument.
 The goal of this duo is to entertain audiences with their music and antics (which involve costume changes, dazzling shoes and hot tempers) and to promote the organ to a wider audience of all ages.
 With this purpose in mind, Organized Crime Duo's performances are unlike any other organ concert - they must be seen as well as heard - and appeal to everyone, from the organ aficionado to one completely unfamiliar with the pipes.

 ORGANIZED CRIME DUO is a comedic act whose shows uniquely combine organ playing with physical comedy.
 The original shows are co-written by Rachel and Sarah and involve skits, costume changes, props and all genres of music.
 The pair embody larger-than-life characters in their stage act, during which, they interact with the audience as much as possible and have been known to incorporate various dance/gymnastic moves while they play organ.